michalk-k/Home-Assistant-TimscaleDB/README.md

 Bonus: Grafana can bring all this data to life with interactive dashboards right from the start.

-All in one, with TimescaleDB, it’s possible to achieve energy analytics unavailable in HA, like the return value of FV installation collected over the years.
+All in one, with TimescaleDB, it’s possible to achieve energy analytics unavailable in HA, like the return value of FV installations collected over the years.

 ![ROI intro](images/roi_intro.png)